akashacms/akashacms-external-links/guide-mahabhuta/index.html.md

 ---
 layout: plugin-documentation.html.ejs
 title: Mahabhuta @akashacms/plugin-external-links plugin documentation
-publicationDate: March 31, 2019
+publicationDate: December 26, 2021
 ---

-The `@akashacms/plugin-external-links` plugin provides tools to improve the presentation of external links (a.k.a. outbound links).
+The `@akashacms/plugins-external-links` plugin provides tools to improve the presentation of external links (a.k.a. outbound links).
 It can control which external links receive `rel=nofollow` and add icons, such as the FAVICON of the target site, next to the link, and also automate adding affiliate tags to the link.

 While this package is part of AkashaCMS, the Mahafuncs can be used on their own outside of AkashaCMS.
 The documentation in this file describes how to use these functions on their own.